- The development of cold sores is related to 2 herpes simplex viruses: herpes

 Assess Adverse Effects

 - Oral antivirals are well tolerated; frequency of adverse effects similar to placebo.
-Some may experience a mild headache
+Some patients may experience a mild headache.

 Detailed information on contraindications, cautions, adverse effects and interactions is available in individual drug monographs in the CPS (e-CPS), Lexi-Comp, AHFS, www.drugs.com or other reliable drug monograph references.
 For comprehensive drug comparisons, see RxFiles charts (www.rxfiles.ca).
 This information should be routinely consulted before prescribing.

 *Not a listed benefit of the Saskatchewan Drug Plan.
 Pharmacists may prescribe & assessment fee may be claimed.

 - pseudoDIN: 00951088